Go Back Email Link

 Instructions

-• Wash and pat dry the Mangos.
+• Wash and thoroughly dry the mangoes.
+Then, cut them into long strips.

-• Add marinated mangoes and mix properly.
+• Stir in the marinated mangoes and mix everything well.

 Notes